Kofi-B-Nimo/Premier-League-23-24-Full-Season-Analysis/NOTES.md

 - How did teams fair offensively?
 - How did teams fair defensively?
 - Analyze disciplinary records for teams
+- Compare Arsenal and Manchester city and use data to derive insights as to why Manchester City was able to edge Arsenal.

 ## step 2
 In this second step I'm thinking that I should organize the data into categories to to define the type of data they hold within them.
 The three main categories are as follows: